aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-You may specify one or multiple instance types in either `instanceType` property of `NodeGroup` or in the launch template but not both.
+You may specify one or multiple instance types in either `instanceTypes` property of `NodeGroup` or in the launch template but not both.

 > For more details visit [Launch Template Support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html).